isantosruiz/rsolve/README.md

-# rsolve - Difference equation solver
+# rsolve - Difference Equation Solver

 A MATLAB function for automatically solving linear difference equations using the Z-transform method.